Navratri: Festival that reminds society of Indian women's power

 Aasha Khosa

-Even atheists and agnostics would agree that Navratri, the nine-day festival celebrating the divine feminine energy called Shakti, or Maa Durga, is an empowering tool for Indian women and no other civilization or culture offers it to women.
+Even atheists and agnostics would agree that Navratri, the nine-day festival celebrating the divine feminine energy called Shakti, or Maa Durga, is an empowering tool for Indian women and no other civilization or culture offers it to them.

 The festival, celebrated differently across India – the most festive celebrations happen in West Bengal and some other Eastern parts of India – is symbolically and figuratively about the reverence and commemoration of the female energy, which the Hindu philosophy and science says is the source of creation and its management.